Resume PDF or Word: The Best File Format in 2024

 What to know about sending a PDF resume

-There are some benefits to sending your resume as a PDF file:
+There are some of the benefits to sending your resume as a PDF file:

-• You know that the layout that the reader sees will be exactly as you created it
+• You know the layout that the reader sees will be exactly as you created it.

-• The reader won’t be distracted by Word’s wiggly underlines for spelling and grammar errors - not that you’d make any, but sometimes nouns like employer names can get picked up if they aren’t in the dictionary
+• The reader won’t be distracted by Word’s wiggly underlines for spelling and grammar errors; not that you’d make any, but sometimes proper nouns, like employer names, can get picked up if they don’t appear in the dictionary.

 But there are also some problems with sending a resume PDF:

-• The employer or recruiter might want to make a note or highlight on your resume; if you're sending your resume to someone for a review, the "suggest edits" feature on Word is quite valuable, and sending a PDF removes that option
+• The employer or recruiter might want to make a note or highlight on your resume; if you’re sending your resume to someone for a review, the “suggest edits” feature on Word is quite valuable, and sending your resume in a PDF form removes that option.

-• A PDF can be locked - nice for security, but not so good if the password doesn't arrive with the file
+• A PDF can be locked — great for security, but not so great if the password doesn’t arrive with the file.

-• Although this issue is now rarer, some ATS may have difficulty accurately reading a PDF file.
+• Although this issue is now rarer as ATS programs have evolved, some ATS may have difficulty with accurately reading a PDF file.

 Should you send your resume as a PDF?

-A PDF is acceptable for many employers… but you're better off sending a Word document if you’re sending it to a company that uses an ATS - that’s over 99% of Fortune 500 companies!
-Unless you’re sending your resume to a VERY small company, the chances are that they’ll use an ATS at some point in the recruitment process.
-If you're sending your resume to a recruitment agency, a Word document is often preferred because it's easier to make edits.
+Unless you’re sending your resume to a REALLY small company, the chances are they’ll use an ATS at some point during the recruitment process.
+If you’re sending your resume to a recruitment agency, a Word document is often preferred because it’s easier to make edits.

 Expert Tip

 33% of people decide whether or not to open an email based on the subject line.
-We have some handy hints on the subject in this blog.
+We have some handy hints on the subject in this blog to ensure your email is opened every time.

 What to know about sending a Word resume

-A Word document is the easiest file type to edit, giving it a huge advantage.
-It's also possible to keep your Word document neat and organized, giving it a strong advantage over TXT files.
+A Word document is the easiest file type to edit, which gives it a huge advantage.
+It’s also really easy to keep your Word document neat and organized, giving it a strong advantage over other files.

-A Microsoft Word document is the safest bet for submitting your resume.
-ZipJob recommends always submitting a Word document because:
+A Microsoft Word document is the safest bet when submitting your resume.
+ZipJob recommends normally submitting a Word document because:

-• Surveys consistently show that employers and recruiters prefer a Microsoft Word document over PDF resumes
+• Surveys consistently show that employers and recruiters prefer a Microsoft Word document over resumes in a PDF format.

-• An ATS can easily read a Word document
+• An ATS can scan a Word document much better than other types of files.

-The problems associated with sending your resume as a Word document include:
+The problems associated with sending your resume as a Word document are few but include:

-• It may look messy if there are lots of words highlighted as spelling errors
+• It may look messy if there are lots of words that are highlighted as spelling or grammatical errors.

 Should you send your resume in Microsoft Word?